-I've sent funds on Binance Smart Chain to Atomic Wallet.
-What to do?
+I've sent funds via the Binance Smart Chain to Atomic Wallet.
+What should I do?

 On August 30th, 2020 Binance released a new blockchain – Binance Smart Chain (BSC).
 This blockchain will work in parallel with its' existing Binance Chain.
 BSC is a smart contract chain built on Ethereum 2.0 technology.
 It is using the same address format as ETH blockchain.

 Atomic Wallet doesn't support BSC as of yet.
 As BCS uses the same address format as ETH blockchain and many projects have already announced their integration on BSC, there can be some confusion between BSC-based and ETH-based assets.

 This guide aims to help you if you have sent tokens based on BCS (BEP-20) to Atomic Wallet.
 This will require you to use an external service - Metamask.
 Let's say you've sent LINK BEP-20 to Atomic Wallet LINK ERC20 address (this guide will be true for any other token):

 - Create a Metamask account and import your ETH private key into Metamask.
 You can find a full guide here.